Ouissamthn/Datopian_Challenge/README.md

 # Datopian_Challenge

 __Goal__ : write a script to get a nice CSV file of natural gas prices.
-I m working with Python 3.7 on windows.

 1. Work Environment
 ------